-Soil and Compost - Must provide delivery tags and receipts for compost and mulch.
+Soil, Compost and Mulch - Must provide delivery tags and receipts for compost and mulch.

-APPLICANT ITEM REVI EWER LOCATION ON PLANS PASS FAIL 1.
-Incorporate compost at a rate of at least 4 cubic yards per 1,000 square feet to a depth of 6 inches into the landscape area (unless contra-indicated by a soil test).
-2. A minimum 3-inch layer of recycled mulch shall be applied on all exposed soil surfaces of planting areas except turf areas, or direct seeding applications where mulch is contraindicated.
+APPLICANT ITEM REVIEWER LOCATION ON PLANS PASS FAIL Incorporate compost at a rate of at least 4 cubic yards per 1,000 square feet to a depth of 6 inches into the landscape area (unless contra-indicated by a soiltest).
+2. A minimum 3-inch layer of recycled mulch shall be applied on all exposed soil surfaces of planting areas except turf areas, or direct seeding applications where mulch is contraindicated, or prohibited by local fire regulations, gravel or stone may be used 3.
+Recycled content mulch is aged tree trimmings, arbor mulch, pallet mulch or composted mulch.